-A fluctuation of the United States Dollar or the Russian Rouble against the Euro at the reporting date as disclosed below would have an equal and opposite impact on the profit or loss and equity by the amounts shown below.
+A fluctuation of the United States Dollar or the Euro against the Russian Rouble at the reporting date as disclosed below would have an equal and opposite impact on the profit or loss and equity by the amounts shown below.
 This analysis assumes that all other variables, including interest rates, remain constant.